WHAT IS LUPUS?

 1. Systemic Lupus Erythematosus

 Often referred to as SLE or lupus and the most common form.
-This auto-immune disease affects one or more of the patient’s major organ systems such as the brain, lungs, heart, liver, kidneys, skin, and joints, with an active episode of symptoms called a flare.
+This auto-immune disease affects one or more of the patient’s major organ systems such as the brain, lungs, heart, liver, kidneys, skin, and joints, with active episodes of symptoms called a flare.
 The immune system is the body’s natural defense against infections such as bacteria and viruses however, in patients suffering from SLE, the immune system produces antibodies that react adversely with certain tissues and organs – basically the body becomes allergic to itself.

 2. Discoid (Cutaneous) Lupus Erythematosus